 Soil - The ideal soil is a deep, fertile, well drained loam with a pH between 6 and 7 (4.3 - 8.3 tolerated), although I've seen magnificent specimens growing in heavy clay on the river banks and trees tolerating a wide range of soil conditions.

-Inhibitors - Walnuts produce a growth inhibitor - juglone - that has a detrimental effect on some species of plants growing nearby (negative allelopathy).
-Experimental studies have shown that juglone can inhibit plant respiration, depriving sensitive plants of needed energy and reducing the plants ability to uptake water and nutrients.
+Inhibitors – Walnuts produce a growth inhibitor – juglone – that has a detrimental effect on some species of plants growing nearby (negative allelopathy).
+Experimental studies have shown that juglone can inhibit plant respiration, depriving sensitive plants of needed energy and reduce the plants ability to uptake water and nutrients.
 There are many plants that do not seem to be affected by juglone.
-Here's a list we have compiled of plants suspected to be tolerant of Juglone based on growers observations.
+Here’s a list we have compiled of plants suspected to be tolerant of juglone based on growers observations.

-Walnut Pollination - When planting your walnut it's important to consider a pollination partner if you would like to maximise your yields.
+Walnut pollination – When planting your walnut it’s important to consider a pollination partner if you would like to maximise your yields.
 (See above).

 Irrigation - Should not be necessary unless rainfall is below 600mm per year and is uneven in distribution throughout the year.
 In my climate in southeast Europe, Bulgaria, I give my young trees 20L once every two weeks during the summer months.
 Never use a sprinkler or hose to water and avoid splashing water onto the leaves as this will promote the development of blight.

-Weeding - It's important to keep the trees free from weeds whilst they establish, as young trees are intolerant of competition especially from grass.
+Weeding – It’s important to keep the trees free from weeds while they establish, as young trees are intolerant of competition especially from grass.
 Mulching the trees annually with card and straw will work well but take care to keep the collar free from mulch to prevent it from rotting.

-Cold injury: Young trees are very susceptible to frost damage.
-Flowers can be destroyed in early frosts so it's important to select late flowering cultivars if your planting site experiences early frosts.
+Cold injury – Young trees are very susceptible to frost damage.
+Flowers can be destroyed in early frosts so it’s important to select late flowering cultivars if your planting site experiences early frosts.

-Insect/Pest: Codling moth (Cydia pomonella), navel orangeworm (Amyelois transitella), walnut husk fly (Rhagoletis completa), aphids, scales and mites; nematodes (Pratylenchus vulnus).
+Insect/pest – Codling moth (Cydia pomonella), navel orangeworm (Amyelois transitella), walnut husk fly (Rhagoletis completa), aphids, scales and mites; nematodes (Pratylenchus vulnus).

-Disease: Blight (Xanthomonas campestris); blackline (cherry leafroll virus); root and crown rots (Phytophthora spp., Armillaria mellea); deep bark canker (Erwinia rubrifaciens); crown gall (Agrobacterium tumefaciens).
+Disease – Blight (Xanthomonas campestris); blackline (cherry leafroll virus); root and crown rots (Phytophthora spp., Armillaria mellea); deep bark canker (Erwinia rubrifaciens); crown gall (Agrobacterium tumefaciens).

 The husks, shells and peel are sudorific, especially when green.